Recent Developments in OHADA Arbitration

 A party wishing to enforce the award shall act by an ex parte procedure.
 The decision of the state court that grants exequatur is non-recourse, whereas its decision dismissing the request for enforcement can only be reversed by a ruling of the CCJA.

 Rules of the Common Court of Justice and Arbitration

 Apart from being the Supreme Court of the 17 current OHADA states, the CCJA is also an international arbitration centre modelled on the International Chamber of Commerce (ICC) Court of Arbitration

-However, contrary to ICC arbitration where the terms of reference are elaborated 60 days after the arbitral tribunal has received the file, the CCJA terms of reference, called ‘report framing’, is to be established rather in 45 days.
+However, contrary to ICC arbitration, where the terms of reference are elaborated 60 days after the arbitral tribunal has received the file, the CCJA terms of reference, called ‘report framing’, is to be established in 45 days instead.

 Here, also, the parties are requested to avoid dilatory tactics and the arbitral tribunal (also one or three arbitrators) must conduct the proceedings with celerity.